csi-covid19/csi-covid19.github.io/index.md

 !!!
 Note

+* [link](/CCFS/ccfs-letter-may-6.pdf) The College Council and Faculty Senate Executive Committees sent a letter to the President and Provost with the plea to create an inclusive, effective committee to address the likely budgetary crisis of the next several semesters.

 * [link](https://zoom.us/rec/share/wJRJEbrC1n9JRrfBtFzwQ7EGB97hX6a823RL8_VYykYL5XspEN6B5255h0jhjtPS) (with password: 3T+15673) Link to  the May 4th zoom  recording of the  Faculty Senate Town  Hall.
 Next best thing to being there....

 [link](https://www.psc-cuny.org/issues/video-president-bowen-preemptive-cuts-cuny)  PSC  Chair Bowen urges opposing  pre-emptive  cuts.